angular/angular-bazel-example/README.md

 should refresh in the browser with the new content.
 Our intent is that this time is less than two seconds, even for a large application.

-Control-C twice to kill the devserver and also stop `ibazel`.
+Control-C twice to kill the devserver.

 ## Testing